Skip to main content

 includeGlob patterns for files to collect as assets.
 Matched against the working directory after each stage completes.

-Asset collection is opt-in — when no [assets] section is present, no file scanning occurs.
-This avoids the overhead of scanning large working directories when assets aren’t needed.
+Artifact collection is opt-in — when no [run.artifacts] section is present, no file scanning occurs.

 Configure MCP servers available to agent stages during the workflow run.
-Each server is a named TOML table.
+Each server is a named TOML table under [run.agent.mcps].
 All three transport types are supported: stdio, http, and sandbox.

 run.toml